-Popular Schools with Counseling & Therapy Degrees in Alaska
+Popular Schools with Counseling Graduate Degrees in Alaska

 Below, we’ve broken down several of the options you might consider at each level.
 Each of these programs may be available in several different formats.
 These include online graduate programs in counseling, blended counseling programs, and on-campus counseling programs.

 Counseling masters programs typically award either a master of science or master of arts in counseling (abbreviated as MS and MA respectively) to students who successfully complete the program.
 The differences between these degree types are often nominal or may vary by school.

 Masters in counseling programs in Alaska are usually around 60 credits long, though it might be different at some schools.
 This means a full-time student might earn a master degree in counseling in about two years.
 To apply, students usually need a bachelors degree from an accredited university and relevant coursework.
 This may include subjects like statistics, biological and social bases of behavior, and cognitive psychology.
 However, specific prerequisites may vary depending on the school and the individual program.

 Some counseling and therapy masters programs prepare graduates to pursue state licensure as a therapist or Licensed Mental Health Counselor (LMHC).
 Other Masters in Counseling programs may not lead to licensure, but may prepare students to pursue a doctoral degree.
 Make sure to read descriptions carefully to determine which might fit your goals.

 In addition to MS and MA Counseling programs, some students might choose more focused programs, or ones in related subject areas.
 Here are a few examples.